oracle/terraform-provider-oci/website/docs/r/core_volume_attachment.html.markdown

 * `compartment_id` - The OCID of the compartment.
 * `device` - The device name.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it cannot be changed.
 Avoid entering confidential information.
 Example: `My volume attachment`
+* `encryption_in_transit_type` - Refer the top-level definition of encryptionInTransitType.
+The default value is NONE.
 * `id` - The OCID of the volume attachment.
 * `instance_id` - The OCID of the instance the volume is attached to.
 * `ipv4` - The volume's iSCSI IP address.
 Example: `169.254.0.2`